Rust Project Organization

 If like me, you’re learning Rust and come from a C++ or Python background you might have seen code and unit tests organized in broadly 2 different styles.

-Unit tests mirror src Unit tests inside src
+Unit tests mirror `src`

 project